 Reimbursement Rate

-Recommendation: 80% is the sweet spot for most owners.
+My recommendation: 80% is the sweet spot for most owners.
+90% gives stronger protection for large bills but costs noticeably more each month.

 Annual Limit

-Recommendation: Unlimited is worth the cost for breeds prone to expensive conditions.
+My recommendation: Unlimited is worth it for breeds prone to expensive conditions.
+For low-risk pets, $10,000-$15,000 is usually adequate.

 Step 4: Research Provider Reputation